Dislocations in a layered elastic medium with applications to fault detection: The Inverse Problem: a uniqueness result

-Before proving Theorem \ref{th: uniq.ip}, we recall the following lemma proved in \cite{Aspri-Beretta-Mazzucato-de-Hoop} in the special case where $\Omega$ is a half-space.
-However, this result is clearly true for bounded domains as well. \begin{lemma} Let $S_1, S_2$ as in \ref{hyp: assum_disl} and such that ${S}_1, {S}_2$, are graphs with respect to a fixed but arbitrary coordinate frame.
-Then $\mathcal{G}=\overline{S_1\cup S_2}$. \end{lemma} \begin{proof}[Proof of Theorem \ref{th: uniq.ip}] We first show that $\bm{w}:=\bm{u}_1-\bm{u}_2$ is identically zero in $G$.
+\begin{proof}[Proof of Theorem \ref{th: uniq.ip}] We proceed by contradiction and assume that $S_1\ne S_2$.
+We first show that $\bm{w}:=\bm{u}_1-\bm{u}_2$ is identically zero in $G$.
 We can assume, without loss of generality, that $\Xi$ is the graph of a Lipschitz function in some coordinate frame, say with respect to the $z$-axis.
 In fact, it is enough to take a possibly small open subset of $\Xi$ instead of the entire $\Xi$, and then this hypothesis is always satisfied as $\partial\Omega$ is assumed globally Lipschitz.
 On $\Xi$ we have that

 Then, fixing a point $\bm{x}_0\in\Xi$, we consider $B_R(\bm{x}_0)$, the ball of radius $R$ and center $\bm{x}_0$, where $R$ is taken sufficiently small so that $B_R(\bm{x}_0)\cap \Xi \subseteq \Xi$ and we denote by $B^-_R(\bm{x}_0):=B_R(\bm{x}_0)\cap \overline{\Omega}$ and $B^+_R(\bm{x}_0)=(B^-_R(\bm{x}_0))^C$, the complementary domain.
 We define